-- name The name of the entitlement (defined as part of the entitlement controlled vocabulary between PIAM and the product) - value Some entitlements will have a string value that serves to qualify the entitlement, for example an entitlement with name=tier may have three different manifestations if there are three different tiers (e.g., {"name": "tier", "value": "essentials"}, {"name": "tier", "value": "premier"}, {"name": "tier", "value": "advantage"}) - quantity Some entitlements will have numeric quantity associated
+- 1. name - name The name of the entitlement (defined as part of the entitlement controlled vocabulary between PIAM and the product) - 2. value - value Some entitlements will have a string value that serves to qualify the entitlement, for example an entitlement with name=tier may have three different manifestations if there are three different tiers (e.g., {"name": "tier", "value": "premier"}, {"name": "tier", "value": "tier", "value": "advantage"}) - 3. quantity - quantity Some entitlements will have numeric quantity associated with the entitlement, this represents the amount of this entitlement the tenant is permitted to consume.
+Each quantity field will contain an object with the following values: